rahij/neighborhood_finder/README.md

-A web app to select any 2 points in California on a map and find out the list of neighborhoods it passes through.
+A web app to select any 2 points on a map and find out the list of neighborhoods it passes through.
+(As long as you have the shapefiles for that area).
+The current implementation uses shapefiles from Zillow for California.

 Screenshot:
 ![alt](http://i.imgur.com/NMVPl2U.png)